-- IS1. argue rationally and draw independent conclusions based on a rigorous, analytical and critical approach; - IS2. critically appraise the usefulness of new technologies and changes
+- IS1. argue rationally and draw independent conclusions based on a rigorous, analytical and critical approach; - IS2. critically appraise the usefulness of new technologies and changes in engineering practice;

-- in engineering practice; - IS3. design a system, component or process to meet a specification; - IS4. develop innovative designs and solutions based on a broad range of scientific principles taking into account commercial risks and constraints, intellectual property rights and contractual issues, and environmental impact; - IS5. apply mathematical and/or computer based modelling to analyse new designs and generate solutions to automotive engineering problems: - IS6. critically appraise the results of mathematical and computer based analyses
+- IS3. design a system, component or process to meet a specification; - IS4. develop innovative designs and solutions based on a broad range of scientific principles taking into account commercial risks and constraints, intellectual property rights and contractual issues, and environmental impact; - IS5. apply mathematical and/or computer based modelling to analyse new designs and generate solutions to mechanical engineering problems; - IS6. critically appraise the results of mathematical and computer based analyses